In this article, you’ll learn:

 Antibacterial Properties

-An antibacterial property is when a substance, or in this case, an herb, can destroy or suppress the growth and reproduction of bacteria (4).
-One study noted mullein reduced the effects of isolated and standard Gram-negative bacteria strains, with Bacillus cereus being the most sensitive among tested strains (5).
-Another study showcased the antibacterial properties of mullein leaf extract, especially water extracts, against Gram-positive and Gram-negative bacteria such as Klebsiella pneumoniae, Escherichia coli (E. coli), and Staphylococcus aureus (6).
-A final study found mullein and red clover extracts effective against methicillin-resistant Staphylococcus aureus (MRSA) and multiple skin and soft tissue infection (SSTI)-associated bacteria (7).
+An antibacterial property is when a substance, or in this case, an herb, can destroy or inhibit the growth and reproduction of bacteria (6).
+One study noted that mullein reduced the effects of isolated and standard Gram-negative bacteria strains, with Bacillus cereus being the most sensitive among the tested strains (7).
+Another study showed the antibacterial properties of mullein water extracts against Gram-positive and Gram-negative bacteria, including Klebsiella pneumoniae, Escherichia coli (E. coli), and Staphylococcus aureus (8).
+A final study found mullein and red clover extracts effective against methicillin-resistant Staphylococcus aureus (MRSA) and multiple skin and soft tissue infection (SSTI)-associated bacteria (9).

 Antiviral Properties

 Some test-tube studies indicate that mullein may have potent antiviral properties.
-An antiviral property is when a substance, or in this case, an herb, can kill a virus or suppress its ability to replicate, multiply, or reproduce (8).
-One study found combining the medication amantadine with mullein improved antiviral activity against influenza (9).
-Another study showcased mullein’s antiviral activity against influenza A without other medication (10).
-A final study demonstrated the antiviral activity of mullein against herpesvirus type 1 (11).
-Even mainstream sources acknowledge the strong antiviral effects of mullein (12).
+An antiviral property is when a substance, or in this case, an herb, can kill a virus or inhibit its ability to replicate, multiply, or reproduce (10).
+One study found that combining the medication amantadine with Verbascum thapsiforme improved antiviral activity against influenza (11).
+Another study showed mullein has antiviral activity against influenza A without other medication (12).
+A final study notes the antiviral activity of mullein against herpesvirus type 1 (13).
+Even mainstream sources acknowledge mullein’s strong antiviral effects (14).

 Anti-Inflammatory Properties

-Although inflammation is a natural bodily response, chronic inflammation can lead to detrimental health effects.
-Chronic inflammation has been linked with many diseases, such as type 2 diabetes, asthma, and certain cancers (13).
-Mullein’s wide array of plant compounds, including polyphenols, assists in combating inflammation (14).
-Studies indicate mullein reduces inflammation and helps relax the muscles in the respiratory tract (15,16).
-Another study showcased that mullein’s anti-inflammatory and anti-osteoarthritic properties are comparable to Devil’s claw (Harpagophytum procumbens) but with fewer cytotoxic effects (17).
+Although inflammation is a natural bodily response, chronic inflammation can have detrimental effects on health.
+Chronic inflammation is linked to many diseases, such as type 2 diabetes, asthma, and certain cancers (15).
+One study notes that the plant compounds in Verbascum phlomoides, including polyphenols, help combat inflammation (16).
+Studies indicate mullein reduces inflammation and helps relax the muscles in the respiratory tract (17,18).
+Another study showed that mullein’s anti-inflammatory and anti-osteoarthritic properties are similar to those of devil’s claw (Harpagophytum procumbens), but with fewer cytotoxic effects (19).

 Astringent & Pain-Relieving Properties

-An astringent property occurs when a substance, in this case, an herb, can cause the contraction or shrinkage of tissues and dry up secretions (18).
-Astringent herbs are typically used internally to reduce mucus and/or discharge and externally to remove infection or unwanted bacteria from skin wounds.
-One study found that mullein’s astringent properties can treat hemorrhoids and diarrhea (19).
-Dr. Axe notes that mullein’s emollient and astringent properties make it an excellent choice for ear infections (20).
-Another study discovered that mullein ear drops were as effective as anesthetics for middle ear infections (21).
+An astringent property occurs when a substance, in this case an herb, can cause the contraction or shrinkage of tissues and the drying up of secretions (20).
+Astringent herbs reduce mucus to remove infection or unwanted bacteria from skin wounds.
+One study found that mullein’s astringent properties can treat hemorrhoids and diarrhea (21).
+Another study discovered that mullein ear drops were as effective as anesthetics for middle ear infections (22).

 May Promote Respiratory Health

-Traditionally, mullein was used for tuberculosis (25).
-It has been used throughout history to help coughs, bronchitis, asthma, and just about every respiratory issue.
-Native Americans often smoked mullein for asthmatic relief and made mullein tea from the plant’s roots to calm coughs (26).
-One study notes that mullein’s cough-relieving properties are due to the plant’s mucilages, which are responsible for its antitussive and expectorant actions (27).
-Even mainstream sources acknowledge mullein’s historical use to treat respiratory conditions like bronchitis, tuberculosis and asthma, even tonsillitis, colds, and coughs (28).
-I use MaryRuth’s Organic Respiratory Health Liquid Extract for these benefits when I don’t make my homemade mullein tincture.
+Traditionally, mullein was used for tuberculosis (26).
+Throughout history, mullein has helped with coughs, bronchitis, asthma, and just about every respiratory issue.
+Native Americans often smoke mullein for asthmatic relief and make mullein tea from the plant’s roots to calm coughs (27).
+One study notes that mullein’s cough-relieving properties are due to the plant’s mucilages, which are responsible for its antitussive and expectorant actions (28).
+Even mainstream sources acknowledge the historical use of mullein to treat respiratory conditions such as bronchitis, tuberculosis, and asthma, as well as tonsillitis, colds, and coughs (29).
+I use MaryRuth’s Organic Respiratory Health Liquid Extract when I don’t have my homemade simple mullein tincture.

 May Promote Skin Health

 Skin health is important.
-The skin covers the entire external surface of the human body, making it the largest organ (29).
-It is a protection barrier that fights and prevents germs from entering the body (30).
-Due to mullein’s anti-inflammatory and antibacterial properties, mullein can provide exceptional skin-soothing properties.
+The skin covers the entire external surface of the human body, making it the largest organ (30).
+It is a protective barrier that prevents germs from entering the body (31).
+Mullein has anti-inflammatory and antibacterial properties, making it exceptionally soothing for the skin.

-Mullein has been used to assist in the healing of eczema, exanthema, cysts and zits, insect bites, nail infections, and other types of wounds (31).
-One study explains that 20% mullein extract applications demonstrate significant wound-healing activity in rabbit subjects (32).
-A scientific article notes that mullein extract has been used to treat skin disorders, including soothing chilblains and chapped skin due to its skin moisturizing and conditioning effects (33).
-That explains why Native Americans often used the leaves and flowers as a poultice for hemorrhoids, burns, tumors, and other skin problems.
+Mullein has been used to help eczema, exanthema, cysts and zits, insect bites, nail infections, amongst other types of wounds (32).
+One study found that a 20% mullein extract application showed significant wound-healing activity in rabbit subjects (33).
+A scientific article notes that mullein extract treats skin disorders, including soothing chilblains and chapped skin due to its skin moisturizing and conditioning effects (34).
+That explains why Native Americans use the leaves and flowers as a poultice for hemorrhoids, burns, tumors, and other skin problems.

 Anticancer Properties

-In 2021, there were 1,777,566 new cases of invasive cancer in the United States, with almost 10 million people who lost their battle with cancer worldwide (34,35).
-In other words, one out of every six deaths was cancer-related.
-That is a lot; however, a diagnosis or genetic predisposition doesn’t define your end result.
-Genetics may load the gun, but environmental factors and lifestyle choices ultimately pull the trigger.
+In 2022, there were over 2.6 million new cases of cancer in the United States, with almost 10 million people who lost their battle worldwide (35,36).
+That is a lot; however, a diagnosis or genetic predisposition doesn’t define your outcome.
+Genetics may load the gun, but environmental factors and lifestyle choices often pull the trigger.
 Thankfully, mullein may help.

-Studies have found mullein to have both antioxidant and anticancer properties, which is important since antioxidants can help fight damage from harmful free radicals.
-The buildup of free radicals has been linked to chronic diseases like cancer (6).
-One study discovered that 300 mg of mullein extract resulted in 91.31% inhibition of DPPH free radicals and concluded it could be used for cancer and infectious diseases (37).
-In vitro studies found mullein extract possessed a notable anti-tumor effect and safety profile (38).
-Other research showed mullein inhibited the acetylcholinesterase (AChE) enzyme and had strong cytotoxic activity on cancerous cell lines, leading researchers to believe its a promising candidate for treating human colorectal adenocarcinoma and colon cancer (39).
+One study found that 300 mg of mullein extract inhibited DPPH free radicals by 91.31% and could be used for cancer and infectious diseases (37).
+In vitro studies found that mullein extract has a notable anti-tumor effect and safety profile (38).
+Other research shows that mullein inhibits acetylcholinesterase (AChE) and exhibits strong cytotoxicity against cancerous cell lines.
+These findings led researchers to believe it’s a promising candidate for treating human colorectal adenocarcinoma and colon cancer (39).

 Safety Information, Contraindications & Interactions

 The mainstream narrative will tell you to talk to your doctor before using mullein.
-They claim there isn’t enough reliable information to know if mullein is safe or the side effects; they even claim it may be toxic as they caution against its use with infants and children or if pregnant or breastfeeding (40).
-Like always, take the mainstream’s cautions with a grain of salt because herbal experts say otherwise.
+Sources like WebMD claim there isn’t enough reliable information to know if mullein is safe or has side effects.
+They even claim it may be toxic, cautioning against its use with infants, children, pregnancy, and breastfeeding (42).
+I tend to take the mainstream’s cautions with a grain of salt because herbal experts say otherwise (and so does the science).
+Of course, an incorrect dose or improper use of herbs may contribute to adverse events, and reactions are always possible, especially allergic reactions, so informed consent is a must.

 - Herbal syrups – learn how to make an herbal syrup

-- Topical oil infusions from the leaves, flowers, and/or roots – learn how to make a topical oil infusion
+- Topical oil infusions from the dried leaves, flowers, and/or roots.

 If making your home remedies isn’t quite your thing, I recommend a few premade herbal products, including:

-- Gaia Herb’s Mighty Lungs is formulated to help maintain lung health and function.
-Made with mullein leaf, plantain leaf, marshmallow root, Schisandra, and more, these vegan phyto-liquid capsules combine both adaptogen and respiratory-supporting herbs.
+- Gaia Herb’s Mighty Lungs helps maintain lung health and function.
+Made with mullein, plantain, marshmallow, Schisandra, and more, these vegan phyto-liquid capsules combine both adaptogen and respiratory-supporting herbs.

-- Herb Pharm’s Mullein Blend is expertly extracted to support the respiratory system.
+- Herb Pharm’s Mullein Blend supports the respiratory system.
 Made from a proprietary blend of the certified organic leaf and flower of Verbascum spp. plants, this herbal extract is rapidly absorbed.

-- MaryRuth’s Organic Respiratory Health Liquid Extract is a specially formulated blend of herbs that may support your respiratory system and immune function, aiding in your overall health.
-If your respiratory system is occasionally irritated by dry air or other minor nuisances, reach for this blend.
+- MaryRuth’s Organic Respiratory Health Liquid Extract supports your respiratory system and immune function, promoting overall health.
+If your respiratory system gets irritated by dry air or other minor nuisances, this blend is for you.

-- The Brother’s Apothecary Breathe Well CBD Tea combines powerful respiratory supporting herbs and antioxidant-rich rooibos tea with delicately sweet vanilla beans.
-This delicious and smooth drinking tea packs 30 mg of CBD per bag.
+- The Brother’s Apothecary Breathe Well CBD Tea combines powerful respiratory-supporting herbs and antioxidant-rich rooibos tea with delicately sweet vanilla beans.
+This delicious, smooth tea packs 30 mg of CBD per bag.

 Product Disclaimer